Historical Controversy (V1272)

 This module introduces you to the study of history through the critical reading of a key historical text.
 In this way you will gain an understanding of the complexity of the historical record and an appreciation of a range of problems associated with the interpretation of evidence.

-You will also be made to think about the discipline of history and the nature of historical enquiry.
+You will also think about the discipline of history and the nature of historical enquiry.
 Through a study of how historians have formulated and deployed their arguments, you will begin to learn to deploy ideas and to shape your own historical arguments.